dvsxutact/UReminder/README.md

 # UReminder
-Simple easy to use reminder application. are you ever in a meeting and need to quickly make a note about a follow up meeting? or making plans with friends and need a quick reminder? we got you covered!
+UReminder is a Simple easy to use reminder application. are you ever in a meeting and need to quickly make a note about a follow up meeting? or making plans with friends and need a quick reminder? we got you covered!

 With UReminder it takes 3 taps to create a new basic reminder! looking for something more complex and flexiable?
 No problem